Primordial Universe with radiation and Bose-Einstein condensate: Conclusions

 \section{Conclusions}

-In the present paper we studied the dynamics of a primordial Universe filled with BEC and a radiation perfect fluid, using quantum cosmology.
-The universe has a Friedman-Robertson-Walker geometry and the spatial sections have constant positive curvatures.
+In the present paper we studied the dynamics of a primordial universe filled with BEC and a radiation perfect fluid, using quantum cosmology.
+The universe has a Friedman-Lemaitre-Robertson-Walker geometry and the spatial sections have constant positive curvatures.
 In particular, we wanted to determine if the quantum description removes the singularities present in the classical model.

-In the case of a BEC with an attractive self-interaction the universe is bounded, it means that, classically, there is an initial Big Bang singularity followed by later Big Crunch one.
-The above results indicate that, also at the quantum level, the scale factor may have been, initially, bounded.
-The difference between the scale factor behavior at the classical and the quantum levels is the fact that, in the quantum version of the model the scale factor expected value oscillates between maximum and minimum values and never go to zero.
+In our model, the polytropic component for the pressure $p=\sigma \rho^2$ has a determining role in the evolution of the universe.
+For polytropic constant $\sigma < 0$ that represents an attractive self-interaction the universe is bounded.

+Classically, there are different possibilites for the evolution in time of the universe.
+In the range $-1020 \leq\sigma \leq -27$ the universe exhibits bouncing behavior or Big Crunch depending on the initial conditions imposed.
+Outside this range the cosmological solutions are always Big Crunch type.

+At the quantum level we solve the Wheeler-DeWitt equation through Galerkin's spectral method.
+The time variable was introduced phenomenologically using the degrees of freedom of radiation fluid which allows to obtain a Hamiltonian constraint linear in one of the momenta.
+So, the Wheeler-DeWitt equation can be reduced to a Schr\"odinger like equation.
+We compute energy spectrum, eigenfunctions, wave packets and expected values for the scalar factor of the universe.
+The scale factor expected value oscillates between maximum and minimum values and never goes to zero.
 Therefore, this cosmological model is free from singularities, at the quantum level.
-We improved this result by showing that the quantity $\left<a\right>-\Sigma_a$ is always positive for many different wave packets.
-Where $\Sigma_a$ stands for the standard deviation of $a$.
+We improved this result by showing that the quantity $\left<a\right>-\Sigma_a$ is always positive for many different wave packets, where $\Sigma_a$ stands for the standard deviation of $a$.

-In the case of a BEC with a repulsive self-interaction, classically, the universe starts in a Big Bang singularity and eventually expands and ends in another singularity located at a finite scale factor value.
-In this case, we computed $\left<a\right>$ for many wave functions subjected to $p_{poly}'s$, in the Schr\"{o}dinger equation (\ref{sec2eq11}), with different values of $\sigma$.
-For all these cases, we found that the $\left<a\right>$ always starts from a value greater than zero, which means that these models are free from the {\it big bang} singularity.
-We, also, found that $\left<a\right>$ always grows.
-Initially more slowly and then more quickly, qualitatively as in the classical model.
-In our numerical calculations the singularity located at a finite scale factor value cannot be removed because if we include that value in the computation of the wave function the program is unable to do any calculation.
+It would be worthwhile to extend these above results to other cases of cosmological interest.
+We can analyze, for example, the gravitational repulsive self-attractive case, where the $\sigma$ constant is positive ($\sigma > 0$).
+In this case, the effective potential $V_{eff}(a)$ diverge for $a = 1$.
+Thus, the situation is more complex and subtle that the gravitational attractive self-interaction case.
+We postpone a detailed study of such important problem for a future work.